padrinobook/padrinobook/02-job-vacancy-application.md

   easy to install because the whole database is saved in a text file.

-Since we are using rspec for testing, we will use its build in mock extensions [rspec-mocks](https://github.com/rspec/rspec-mocks "rspec mocks") for writing tests later.
+Since we are using RSpec for testing, we will use its' build in mock extensions [rspec-mocks](https://github.com/rspec/rspec-mocks "rspec mocks") for writing tests later.
 In case you want to use another mocking library like [rr](https://rubygems.org/gems/rr "rr") or [mocha](http://gofreerange.com/mocha/docs/ "mocha"), feel free to add it with the **-m** option.